FuelLabs/fuel-docs/src/quickstart/frontend.md

 Our front end application will need to interact with the Fuel Network, so we'll need to have a browser wallet installed for us to do so.

 Fuel Wallet version `0.11.0` is not compatible with beta 4.
-For compatibility with beta-4, please download the non-backwards compatible Fuel Wallet version `0.12.2`.
+For compatibility with beta-4, please download the non-backwards compatible Fuel Wallet version `0.12.3`.

 We have already submitted the beta-4 compatible version to the Chrome Web Store, and it is currently under review.
-Once your users update to this version, they will no longer be able to interact with the contracts you currently have deployed.

 Please follow the instructions provided below:

-> **Note**: This is a temporary measure while the Fuel Wallet version `0.12.2` gets published in the Chrome WebStore.
+> **Note**: This is a temporary measure while the Fuel Wallet version `0.12.3` gets published in the Chrome WebStore.

 1. Download [FuelWallet zip file](https://next-wallet.fuel.network/app/fuel-wallet.zip)
 2. Inside Chrome or Brave;